kyljgr/shippy/README.md

 * If that coordinate contains a ship, both players will be notified that it was hit, and it will be marked on both boards.
 * To "sink" a ship, all of the coordinates that ship is contained on must be hit (for example: A0, A1, and A2 for a 3L ship).
 * The first player to sink all ships controlled by their opponent wins.
-* `NOTE` No win conditions have been set as of yet, and ships are currently only one coordinate space large.

 **Technologies Used**
 * Python